Wardlow History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Wardlaw, Wardlawe, Wardlow, Wadlow, Wadley and others.

-Another 67 words (5 lines of text) are included under the topic Early Wardlow Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Wardlow Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Wardlow family moved to Ireland, but this topic is not covered in this excerpt.
-Another 107 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Wardlow Settlers in United States in the 18th Century

 - William Wardlow, who settled in Maryland in 1735

 - Andrew Wardlow, who landed in Virginia in 1776

 Wardlow Settlers in United States in the 19th Century

 - John Wardlow, aged 23, who arrived in Delaware in 1812